jasonemiller/jasonemiller.github.io/radio.md

 **NEXT MEETING** is on Thursday, 28 September.

 Come bring a lunch and enjoy a conversation or presentation on some topic of interest to the group.
-A schedule of meetings will be linked to this page in early August.

 Email your suggestions for topics to the `amateur-radio` email distribution list.
 (See below.)

+Here's a draft calendar of our meetings this semester and our meeting topics:

+* August 24th:  introductions, interests
+* September 7th:  propogation of radio waves, the coverage of the campus 2m radio
+* September 28th:  To be determined
+* October 19th:  To be determined
+* Novermber 9th:  To be determined
+* November 30th:  To be determined

 ## Radio Room